Textualize/textual/docs/FAQ.md

 <a name="why-doesnt-textual-support-ansi-themes"></a>
 ## Why doesn't Textual support ANSI themes?

-Textual will not generate escape sequences for the 16 themeable *ANSI* colors.
+By default, Textual will not generate escape sequences for the 16 themeable *ANSI* colors.

 This is an intentional design decision we took for the following reasons: